Waiting On God

 God says he is good to those who wait for him.

-However, what God actually means is that those who wait for his deliverance will ultimately deem him to be good.
+But it means those who wait for his deliverance will ultimately deem him to be good.

-As we draw near to God during distress and see the outcomes he produces, we will come to understand his excellence in new ways and at new levels that we did not comprehend previously.
+God says that as we draw near to him during distress and wait to see the outcomes he produces, we will understand his excellence in new ways and at new levels we did not comprehend previously.

-We will realize that he truly is who he claims to be—our refuge, our comforter, our redeemer, our deliverer, and our friend.
+We will realize he truly is who he claims to be—our refuge, comforter, redeemer, deliverer, and friend.

-We will discover that his love is indeed inexhaustible, unchanging, unwavering, ever-present, and utterly dependable.
+We will discover that his love is inexhaustible, unchanging, unwavering, ever-present, and utterly dependable.

 We will learn firsthand that when other sources of contentment fade, God himself is enough to satisfy our soul.